Is it worth doing a master’s or PhD?

 You can become an expert in your field

-Without doubt, one of the best parts of doing a PhD is becoming an expert in a subject you're fascinated by.
+Without a doubt, one of the best parts of doing a PhD is becoming an expert in a subject you're fascinated by.

 During your doctoral degree, you'll be spending years doing extensive research on your chosen topic.
 There's the opportunity to make exciting discoveries, and you could end up sharing your work with leaders in the industry at academic conferences and seminars.